-Incentive Arrangements: This contract provides for the following incentive arrangement between AHCCCS and the Contractor:
+Incentive Arrangements: This contract provides for the following incentive arrangements between AHCCCS and the Contractor:

-The Alternative Payment Model (APM) - Performance Based Payments (PBP) Initiative incorporates an incentive arrangement under which the Contractor may receive additional funds over and above the capitation rates for implementing APM arrangements with providers who successfully meet targets established by the Contractor that are aimed at improving access to care.
-In accordance with ACOM Policy 307, for those APM arrangements which result in performance-based payments to providers, AHCCCS will make a lump-sum payment to the Contractor on a quarterly basis.
+- 1. The Alternative Payment Model (APM) Initiative Quality Measure Performance (QMP) incorporates an incentive arrangement under which the Contractor may receive additional funds over and above the capitation rates for performance on select quality measures identified in ACOM Policy 306.
+Payment is contingent on the Contractor meeting the minimum requirements of the percentage of payments that must be governed by APM strategies defined in ACOM Policy 307.
+AHCCCS will make a lump-sum payment to the Contractor after the completion of the contract year and the computation of the quality measures. - 2.
+The Alternative Payment Model (APM) Initiative Performance Based Payments (PBP) incorporates an incentive arrangement under which the Contractor may receive additional funds over and above the capitation rates for implementing APM arrangements with providers who successfully meet targets established by the Contractor that are aimed at quality improvement, such as reducing costs, improving health outcomes, or improving access to care.
+In accordance with ACOM Policy 307, for those APM arrangements which result in performance-based payments to providers, AHCCCS will make a lump-sum payment to the Contractor after the completion of the contract year.

-The Contractor shall not receive incentive payments in excess of 5 percent of the approved capitation payments attributable to the members or services covered by the incentive arrangement.
+The Contractor shall not receive incentive payments in excess of five percent of the approved capitation payments attributable to the members or services covered by the incentive arrangements.

 These incentive arrangements:

 - 1. Are for a fixed period of time and performance is measured during the rating period under the contract in which the incentive arrangement is applied. - 2.
 Are not to be renewed automatically. - 3.
-Are made available to both public and private contractors under the same terms of performance. - 4.
-Do not condition Contractor participation in the incentive arrangement on the Contractor entering into or adhering to intergovernmental transfer agreements. - 5.
-Are necessary for the specified activities, targets, performance measures, or quality-based outcomes that support program initiatives as specified in the State's quality strategy at 42 CFR 438.340 [42 CFR 438.6(b)(2)].
+Are made available to both public and private contractors under the same terms of performance.

+- 4. Do not condition Contractor participation in the incentive arrangement on the Contractor entering into or adhering to intergovernmental transfer agreements. - 5.
+Are necessary for the specified activities, targets, performance measures, or quality-based outcomes that support program initiatives as specified in the State's quality strategy at 42 CFR 438.340 [42 CFR 438.6(b)(2)]